Psychology Degrees, Schools, and Careers in Ohio

 As for employment of psychologists in the area, there are plenty of like-minded professionals to network with, which also means there are potentially a number of job opportunities worth pursuing if you are determined to jump-start your psychology career in Cleveland.
-According to the United States Bureau of Labor Statistics, as of May 2014, the Cleveland-Elyria-Mentor metropolitan area had just under 760 professional psychologists employed in the area and those psychologists were earning a tidy annual average wage of between $76,390 and $77,840 depending on the specialty of the psychologist.
+According to the United States Bureau of Labor Statistics, as of May 2022, the Cleveland-Elyria-Mentor metropolitan area had about 800 professional psychologists employed in the area and those psychologists were earning a tidy annual average wage of between $85,250 and $100,080 depending on the specialty of the psychologist.

 Cincinnati Psychology Degrees, Schools, and Careers